gianintech/100-days-of-code/log.md

 💭Front end development was amazing in itself, but having grasp of what is also possible in the back end leads me to wonder, "What if I really become a full stack web developer that can really pull off things not just front end nor back end but both spectrums.

+### Day 21: August 16, 2022 - Tuesday
+**Today's Progress**:

+✅Application Program Interface (API)

+✅API Endpoints, Paths and Parameters

+✅API Authentication and Postman

+✅Better understanding of JSON

+✅Making GET request using Node HTTPS Module

+✅Parsing and Stringifying JSON

+💭 I wish I could've have do more, but I need to finish projects that are deadline soon.
+So I need to limit my coding and studying for the time being.